XPlat-Apps/XPlat-Windows-APIs/README.md

-Xamarin API Toolkit
+XMob API Toolkit
 ===========

-The Xamarin API Toolkit is a third-party toolkit designed to make it easier for developers to build applications for UWP, iOS and Android.
+The XMob API Toolkit is a third-party toolkit designed to make it easier for developers to build cross-platform applications for UWP, iOS and Android with Xamarin.

 ## <a id="build">Builds</a>